NomicFoundation/slang/documentation/public/user-guide/npm-package/using-the-parser.md

 # Using the Parser

 Using the API directly provides us with a more fine-grained control over the parsing process.
-It allows us to parse not just the input as a top-level source unit, but also individual rules like contracts, various definitions, and even expressions.
+It allows us to parse not just the input as a top-level source unit, but also individual non-terminals like contracts, various definitions, and even expressions.

 ## Parsing Source Files